Transmittal Notice

 - Complying with federal regulation and policy, including NIH policy, and the terms of any executed reliance agreements.

-- Considering local context in the initial and continuing review of research, as applicable.
+- Considering local context in the initial and on-going review of research, as applicable.

-- The NIH IRB may not approve research submitted by relying institutions until it has received the following confirmations:
+- The NIH IRB will not approve the addition of a new relying institutions until it has received the following confirmations:

-- Notification from the relying institution indicating that the institutional requirements of the relying institution have been met; and
+- Notification from the relying institution indicating that its institutional requirements have been met; and

-- Local context information that has been approved by the relying institution.
+- Local context information provided has been approved by the relying institution's HRPP/IRB.
 (See Policy 3014-205 Requirements for IRB Submissions.)

-- The NIH IRB may not approve research submitted by relying institutions until it has received the following confirmations:
+- The NIH IRB will not approve the addition of a new relying institutions until it has received the following confirmations:

 - When serving as the reviewing IRB, the NIH IRB is responsible for: